eghuang/eghuang.github.io/_pages/about.md

 As a senior undergraduate at UC Berkeley, Edward studies applied mathematics with a concentration in computer science.
 His completed coursework and work experience has covered deep learning, data science, project management, risk analysis, and technical writing.

-Outside of academics, he is a outdoor brand ambassador for the company Klättermusen.
-He was also formerly a member of the Cal Boxing Team and the Vice President of the Cal Hiking and Outdoor Society.
+Outside of academics, he is a brand ambassador for the outdoor company Klättermusen.
+He was formerly a member of the Cal Boxing Team and the Vice President of the Cal Hiking and Outdoor Society.